 Dental Care for the Modern Age

 Can you picture a world without toothbrushes?
-It might seem like they’ve always been around, but the modern toothbrush wasn’t even invented until 1938.
-Colgate’s comprehensive overview of toothbrush and toothpaste history states that, “The development of toothpastes in more modern times started in the 1800s.
-Early versions contained soap and in the 1850s chalk was included.”
+It might seem like they’ve always been around, but the modern toothbrush wasn’t even invented until 1938 and some of the first toothpastes included chalk and soap.
 Soap and chalk sound pretty unpleasant, especially now that we have delicious mint and cinnamon flavored toothpastes to use every day.

 There’s Science to Back It Up